Junqing-Yang/MAST/README.md

 If you want to test, please make a directory "weight" and put the weights in it.
 Then run MyTesting.py.

 ## Evaluation

-You can find the weights and predictions of our model in [Google Drive](https://drive.google.com/drive/folders/101fumxq6i72edyUBCFBqnpGvj739TUDg?usp=sharing).

 <img src="imgs/SUN-SEG-Easy.png" alt="SUN-SEG-Easy" style="zoom:10%;" />